techsmithsuk/event-processing-java/emitter/README.md

 # Deployment

+### Set the AWS Region

+In the region drop-down in the top right, select EU (Ireland).

 ### Create an Access Key
 * `AWS` -> `Services` -> `EC2` -> `Key Pairs` -> `Create Key Pair`